nylas/sync-engine/README.md

 ##### Database

 IMAP is slow as balls so we need to cache pretty much everything.
 Actual message data rarely (never?) changes on the server, so we can prefetch and store it for super fast access.
-We probably dont' want to do that with attachments or super old messsages.
+We probably don't want to do that with attachments or super old messsages.

 Pretty much everyone recommends against storing email body in a relational database.
 They all use flat files on disk and index metadata somewhere for quick access.
 (Fuck it, maybe Mongo?)